vivek-jl/Marvel/README.md

 Networking layer is a wrapper around URLSession.
 URLProtocol is used to mock the network calls in unit tests.

 ### UI
 UIKit is used instead of SwiftUI for Views.
-MVVM-Coordinator pattern (using Combine) is used as presentation architecture.
+MVVM pattern (using Combine) is used as presentation architecture.